How synthesizer pioneer Bob Moog brought electronic music to the masses

 The Moogseum packs a lot into its 1,400 square feet, including iconic instruments like the Minimoog Model D and Minimoog Voyager synthesizers, an interactive timeline of synth technology from 1898 to today, and a replica of Moog’s workbench.

 Beyond celebrating the past, the Moogseum aims to teach future generations, including non-musicians.
-The central vehicle for this is the exhibit Tracing Electricity As It Becomes Sound–an interactive wraparound video projected inside an 8-foot-tall, 11-foot-wide half dome, created by Milwaukee-based media company Elumenati.
+The central vehicle for this is the exhibit Tracing Electricity as It Becomes Sound–an interactive wraparound video projected inside an 8-foot-tall, 11-foot-wide half dome, created by Milwaukee-based media company Elumenati.

 “What we’re trying to impart is that you are in the middle of the circuit board, observing what’s going on,” says Moog-Koussa.
 “There will be a custom knob controller, so that people can actually interact with representations of transistors, capacitors, and resistors,” she adds.
 “So that they can actually become part of the circuit.”
 (The foundation aspires to create online versions of exhibits in the coming year.)

 This honors Moog’s visceral, even New-Agey, relationship with physics.
-“I can feel what’s going inside of a piece of electronic equipment,” the inventor said in the 2004 documentary Moog
+“I can feel what’s going inside of a piece of electronic equipment,” the inventor said in the 2004 documentary Moog.

 He developed that feel when he started building and selling theremins, beginning at age 14 or 15 (Moog said both in different interviews).
 Invented by Léon Theremin in the 1920s and a staple of sci-fi classics like The Day the Earth Stood Still, the instrument allows players to create eerie tones by moving their hands through electrical fields.
 Three Moog theremins are on display in the museum.